paoloose/maridbel/README.md

 - Index prefetching (CMU #06)
 - Are there any compression mechanisms for row oriented storage?
 (CMU #05)
 - Scan sharing: multiple queries attached to the same cursor (CMU #06)

+## TODO:

+- Move the responsability of opening the file to the disk manager